hpc2n/gpu-course/hands-ons/4.advanced/2.multi_gemm/README.md

        cublasStatus_t cublasSetStream(cublasHandle_t handle, cudaStream_t streamId)
        ```

-    Since the two stream operate independently from each other, computations and
+    Since the streams operate independently from each other, computations and
-    transfers from one stream can overlap with the computation and transfers from
+    transfers from one stream can overlap with the computation and transfers
-    the other stream.
+    from the other stream.

     Compile and test your modified program